Sbuitenkamp/Object_Management/README.md

 TODO:
 - ### Misc
-  - -1 and +1 bikes for reservation
+  - clear sort
   - Search on all pages
+  - edit reservation that aren't given out
   - limited loading (load more button)
     - keep loaded when sorting
-    - javascript sided sorting
   - ObjectTypes bug after 4th type
-  - Checks to prevent data corruption
-  - History of reservations
-    - almost done
+    - ???
   - Styling
 - ### FINAL TESTS
+- ### v2
+  - difference between day/night hire
+    - boolean to determine calculation
+      - assigned to object/type
+    - day:
+      - 1 day can be the same date but different time
+    - night
+      - 1 day can never be the same night
+      - is a residence
+      - is the main reservation point if exists
+  - prevent tampering with data through inspect element (editing given out reservations shouldn't be allowed)